-DCM Capital Ltd. plans to open a trading venue that it says will be the first to offer analysis of posts on social networks such as Twitter Inc. and Facebook Inc. (FB) to help traders gauge market mood.
+DCM Capital Ltd. plans to open a trading venue that it says will be the first to offer analysis of posts on social networks such as Twitter Inc. and Facebook Inc. (FB:US) to help traders gauge market mood.

 The spread-betting platform, called DCM Dealer, will include a feature that calculates a sentiment rating for individual stocks, indexes and commodities when it opens next week, Paul Hawtin, founder and chief executive officer of DCM Capital, said in a phone interview today.
 An algorithm gives securities a rating from zero to 100, where the top end indicates the most positive feelings from social media.